earthly/earthly/docs/earthly-config/earthly-config.md

 ### disable_analytics

-When set to true, disables collecting command line analytics; otherwise, earth will report anonymized analytics for invokation of the earth command.
+When set to true, disables collecting command line analytics; otherwise, earthly will report anonymized analytics for invokation of the earthly command.
 For more information see the [data collection page](../data-collection/data-collection.md).

 ### no_loop_device (obsolete)